r4ds/pkgflash/README.md

 ## Code of Conduct

-Please note that the cookies project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the pkgflash project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.